Greetings from Peru

 repair homes that were damaged including a little church whose pastor and

-befriended.
+family they befriended.
 They also were responsible for getting

 electricity established but they don’t have running water yet.
 The houses